 Show All Answers

-The Colorado State Forest Service provides services including forest-agriculture, Forest Legacy Program, Forest Restoration & Wildfire Risk Mitigation Grant Program, Forest Stewardship Program, Homesite Assessments, Tree Farm Program.
+The Colorado State Forest Service programs include the Forest Ag Program, Forest Legacy Program, Forest Restoration & Wildfire Risk Mitigation Grant Program, Forest Stewardship Program, Homesite Assessments, Tree Farm Program.
+CSFS also maintains a list of private consulting foresters; contact the Golden office for more information.

 Additional educational and informational resources about forest management are available from CSU Extension’s Natural Resources program.